confluentinc/training-administration-src/README.md

 ## The Tools Container

+First, enable the container by removing the comments on the `tools` container definition in `docker-compose.yml` .
-Enter the `tools` container to run commands against the Kafka cluster:
+Then, enter the `tools` container to run commands against the Kafka cluster:

 ```
 docker-compose exec tools bash